-It was here that Gary Pisoni first planted his namesake (and now legacy) vineyard, one of the highest in the region, back in 1982.
-With southeast-facing vineyards starting at just above the valley floor and rising to elevations of up to 1300 feet, the vineyards first grab the morning sun and then enjoy a cool afternoon breeze that slows the fruit-ripening process down and gives the fruit time to develop the character and flavor that eventually appears in the glass.
+It was here that Gary Pisoni first planted his namesake vineyard, one of the highest in the region, back in 1982.
+The southeast-facing vineyards starting at just above the valley floor rise to elevations of up to 1300 feet.
+These vineyards first grab the morning sun and then enjoy a cool afternoon breeze that slows the ripening process down and gives the fruit time to develop profound character and depth of flavor.

 Produced from three small blocks, Pisoni’s Lucia Chardonnay is an authentic reflection of the family’s commitment to sustainably-grown wines of intense character.
 With bright yellow-green hues and a slight unfiltered haze, this remarkable Chardonnay tantalizing aromas of white peach and pineapple followed by intriguing flavors of ripe pear, nectarine, and honeysuckle.
 The oak is barely evident, used just to add a bit of structure and a pleasing hint of vanilla.The wine vibrant acidity helps to carry its panoply of flavors through to a long exquisite finish.